High Jump Visual Imagery Is In Your Mind First!

 Visualization is similar to daydreaming.
 In both processes, you create imaginary mental images.
 The difference between visualization and daydreaming is the intent.
 Daydreaming allows your mind to wander at will.
 When you visualize and focus on something specific, you are putting intention behind it.
 It is the intention that creates the energy that creates the attraction.
 The attraction starts the action that produces the manifestation.

 http://regeneratemagazine.com/2014/04/envisioning-success-the-power-of-visualization/Furthermore, Guang Yue, a psychologist said this.

 Comparing people who went to the gym with people who carried out virtual workouts in their heads.
 There was a 30% muscle increase in the group who went to the gym.
 Moreover, the group of participants who used mental exercises of the weight training increased muscle strength by almost half as much (13.5%).

 https://www.psychologytoday.com/us/blog/flourish/200912/seeing-is-believing-the-power-visualizationWhen a jumper sees the exact sequence of the high jump, chances are they will be performed the same in reality.
 Here is Emma Green Tregaro intensely using high jump visual imagery.

 A noted Ph.D. discovered.

-When a jumper stands at the starting line of his or her approach, they get ready to start by envisioning.
-Visualizing the jump with concentration helps the jumper perform as expected with no surprises.
+Additionally, when a jumper stands at the starting line of his or her approach, they get ready to start by envisioning.
+Visualizing the jump helps the jumper perform as expected with no surprises.